 For example, in Figure 7, the PXI Express embedded controller from another vendor restricts the amount of bandwidth between the chassis and the processor due to use of a PCI Express x8 Gen1 link from the CPU to the onboard PCIe switch.
 Although the rest of the system could handle up to 8 GB/s of streaming, the architecture choice for the embedded controller limits the overall total system bandwidth to 2.0 GB/s.
 As such, in designing streaming systems, ensure that the system components can work together to achieve their individual bandwidth specification levels.

 In comparison, the latest PXI Express platform products from National Instruments, the chassis and embedded controller have been optimized with these high throughput use cases in mind.
-The PXIe-1085 takes advantage of the latest PCI Express Gen2 technology and is paired with the PXIe-8135 that takes advantage of the 3rd Generation Intel Core i7 quad core processor.
+The PXIe-1085 chassis takes advantage of the latest PCI Express Gen3 technology and when paired with the PXIe-8880 that takes advantage of the Intel Xeon 8-core processor.
 The NI PXIe-1085 offers all hybrid slot capabilities to adapt to a mix of PXI or PXI Express modules.
 Overall this chassis provides high-performance capabilities combined with flexibility for test and measurement applications.

 Figure 7.
 Through advancements of PC bus technology, PXI Express systems continuously evolve data bandwidth capabilities to meet the latest test application needs.

-The PXIe-8135 embedded controller connects a x16 Gen2 link from the processor to an onboard PCIe switch.
-From the onboard PCIe switch it provides two x8 PCIe Gen 2 links to the PXIe-1085 chassis providing 12.8 GB/s of bandwidth.
-By taking advantage of the latest processor technology, the memory controller on the PXIe-8135 interfaces to two channels of DDR3 1600 MHz DRAM and provides a total memory throughput of 16 GB/s.
-Through the enabling PCIe Gen2 technology and memory capabilities, the overall system bandwidth doubles compared to previous generation NI configurations and is four-times higher than products from alternative vendors.
+The PXIe-8880 embedded controller has a x16 and a x8 PCIe Gen 3 links to the PXIe-1085 chassis providing 25.6 GB/s of bandwidth.
+By taking advantage of the latest processor technology, the memory controller on the PXIe-8880 interfaces to three channels of DDR4 1866 MHz DRAM and provides a total memory throughput of 30 GB/s.
+Through the enabling PCIe Gen 3 technology and memory capabilities, the overall system bandwidth doubles compared to previous generation NI configurations and is three times higher than products from alternative vendors.
 The combination of these PXI Express platform products enables more high performance instrumentation streaming at their maximum rate to be combined in a single chassis.

 - Learn more about the NI PXIe-1085 all-hybrid 18-slot chassis

-- Learn more about the NI PXIe-8135 quad-core embedded controller
+- Learn more about the NI PXIe-8880 8-core embedded controller